byteit101/hashlink-embed/README.md

 # HashLink (Embed)

 This gem provides a method to embed and call into Haxe code via HashLink.
 Currently, most primitive types are supported, along with strings, references to objects, and closures/functions.
+See the table below for all features supported so far.

-Providing ruby objects to haxe code is currently not supported.
+Providing Ruby objects to Haxe code is currently not supported, though Ruby code can hold references to Haxe objects.

 This is currently a work in progress; if you encounter a bug, please file an issue.